Med USA Standard Terms and Conditions

 j.
 Relationship of the Parties.
 Nothing in this Agreement shall be construed to create a partnership, or joint venture, or any other form of association, for tax purposes or otherwise, between Med USA and Provider.
 Med USA is an independent contractor.

 k.
-No Third Party Beneficiaries.
-This Agreement is entered into solely for the benefit of Med USA and Provider and is not intended to benefit any third party including any patient of Provider or any Individual Provider.
-No third party may claim any right or benefit under or seek to enforce any of the terms and conditions of this Agreement.
+No Third-Party Beneficiaries.
+This Agreement is entered into solely for the benefit of Med USA and Provider and is not intended to benefit any third party, including any patient of Provider or any Individual Provider, except that the American Medical Association (AMA) shall be a third-party beneficiary as provided in the AMA Distribution License Agreement.
+No third party other than the AMA may claim any right or benefit under or seek to enforce any provision of this Agreement.

 l.
 Injunctive Relief.
 The parties acknowledge that a violation of Sections 12, 14, 15, 16, 25, 29, and 31.a of this Agreement shall cause irreparable injury to Med USA, and the parties agree that Med USA shall be entitled to seek temporary and preliminary injunctive relief in a court of competent jurisdiction, without the necessity of proving actual damages or posting a bond, to prevent such violation.